jesusdz/Tools/README.md

 ## Engine features

+* Hot-reloadable engine: engine code (`engine.cpp`) lives in a DLL/SO that the main executable/platform (`platform.cpp`) can reload without restarting
 * Vulkan-based renderer supporting both 2D (sprites, grids) and 3D (meshes, shadow mapping, sky) rendering
-* Hot-reloadable game module: gameplay code lives in a DLL/SO (`game.cpp`) that the engine can reload without restarting
+* HLSL shaders compiled to SPIRV via DXC, with reflection utilities to auto-generate descriptor set bindings
 * Scene graph with rooms, layers, entities, materials, and textures
 * Immediate-mode UI, also used to build an in-engine editor (scene/entity/material/texture/audio inspection, texture and pipeline reloading, save/load of scenes as text or binary)
 * Audio playback: WAV clips plus tracker music (MOD/S3M/XM) via the bundled `ibxm` player
 * Data-driven assets with a reflection-based pipeline: asset descriptions are parsed and reflected into C structs, then serialized to a binary format the engine loads at runtime
-* HLSL shaders compiled to SPIRV via DXC, with reflection utilities to auto-generate descriptor set bindings

 ## Repository layout